hippie68/pkgrename/README.md

 Such a PKG file can't be renamed then and will be skipped.

-#### How to run pkgrename.exe from anywhere with modified arguments:
+## How to run pkgrename.exe from anywhere with modified arguments

 Put pkgrename.exe in a folder (you can also put other command line programs there).
 Inside that folder, create a new batch file named "pkgrename.bat" and open it with Notepad.